Evolution and Psychology Research

 "Behaviour born of an inner darkness does not like the light of day"

-The AI-generated image below depicts a Dover barmaid who targetted a pensioner - a total stranger who had never even spoken to her - for two years or more; even now, her attentions haven't stopped completely.
+The AI-generated image below depicts a Dover pub cleaner who targetted a pensioner - a total stranger who had never even spoken to her - for two years or more; even now, her attentions haven't stopped completely.

-Using a specific technique that is very effective against vulnerable people such as Karen, the barmaid has unknowingly provided some very useful information regarding abuse against children, both grown-up and original size.
+Using a specific technique that is very effective against vulnerable people such as Karen, the cleaner has unknowingly provided some very useful information regarding abuse against children, both grown-up and original size.

-Literally "demonising" the barmaid in this way might be viewed as a disparagement, an attempt at character assassination, or simply designed to invoke local animosity should her identity become known.
+Literally "demonising" the pub cleaner in this way might be viewed as a disparagement, an attempt at character assassination, or simply designed to invoke local animosity should her identity become known.